 9.6.35 Resource Type flexContainer

 The <flexContainer> resource type is a customizable container for data instances.
 It is a template for the definition of flexible specializations of data containers.
 Like a <container> resource, specializations of this <flexContainer> resource type are used to share information with other entities and potentially to track the data.
-While the <container> resources includes data to be made accessible to oneM2M entities inside <contentInstance> children, a specialization of the <flexContainer> resource includes associated content directly inside the <flexContainer> by means of one or more [customAttribute] attribute(s).
+While the <container> resources includes data to be made accessible to oneM2M entities inside <contentInstance> children, a specialization of the <flexContainer> resource includes associated content directly inside the <flexContainer> by means of zero or more [customAttribute] attribute(s).
 The attribute name and attribute data type of [customAttribute] attributes are defined explicitly for each specialization of <flexContainer>, i.e. the specific set of attribute name and type are defined in a corresponding XSD-file.

 Example usage of <flexContainer>: As a specialization of <flexContainer> that includes two [customAttribute] attributes, named "temperature"(xs:float type) and "humidity"(xs:positiveInteger type) can be specified in some TS.
 The actual data types of [customAttribute] will be described both in the specification document or XSD file which are referred by the value of containerDefinition attribute.